joip1/Pump-Fun-Volume-Bot/README.md

 This bot buy and sell automatically on pump.fun and raydium.

-it can be used to be displayed on the main page of pump.fun.
-If you have any question/problem, you can contact me on telegram : https://t.me/joip12
+it can be used to be displayed on the main page of pump.fun If you have any question/problem, you can contact me on telegram : https://t.me/joip12
 ## Demo